koenigskraut/giza/README.md

 }
 extern fn cairo_matrix_init_identity(matrix: ?*cairo.Matrix) void;
 ```
-Every C object in **giza** is a valid Zig `opaque`, so you can call C functions with them like nothing yourself!
+Every C object in **giza** is a valid Zig `opaque`/`extern struct`/`enum`, so you can call C functions with them like nothing yourself!

 ## Coverage and progress

 You can find coverage info [here](https://github.com/koenigskraut/giza/blob/master/coverage.md).
-Current progress is 77.2% regarding library functionality, __*but*__ it generally should work already.
+Current progress is 77.2% regarding **cairo** functionality, __*but*__ it generally should work already.
 The only two parts that are missing are fonts and real devices (other than script one).
 If you only need cairo to draw some PNG or SVG files, that is already covered.
-There are other surfaces, devices and fonts in plans, but that would require using header files, which this wrapping has avoided so far, so we'll see.
+There are other surfaces, devices and fonts coverage planned, but that would require using header files, which this wrapping has avoided so far, so we'll see.

-Also there is pango support in plans, probably as part of this repo.
+Also pango support is planned, probably as part of this repo.